 6. Mobile Optimization

 The number of the users, who use search engines from their smartphones and tablets, has increased over the last few years.
-Entrepreneurs must adapt to this new trend.
+According to Hitwise, as much as 60% of all online searches happen on mobile.
+So, if entrepreneurs want to keep their digital competitive advantage, they must adapt to this new trend.

 7. Social Media Integration

-Again, WordPress is ahead of any competition.
-You can install one of the hundreds of plugins that are created to maximize your social media exposure.
-You can automate your campaigns, add social media buttons to your content to get shares from your visitors, embed a social media feed on your website, and many other options to encourage your guests to be a part of your social media campaigns.
+When it comes to social media and SEO, WordPress is once again ahead of their competition.
+There are hundreds of plugins available, created to maximize your social media exposure.
+You can use them to automate your campaigns, add social media buttons to your content to get shares from your visitors, embed a social media feed on your website, and many other options to encourage your guests to be a part of your social media campaigns.